ALLGaLL115/ALLGaLL115/README.md

 ### About Me :
 My name is Alikhan I am Backend developer, with more then a year of developing expirience.
-I am developing services on FastAPI.
+I am develop services on FastAPI.

 # Stack